 There used to be a distinct, technical separation between terms such as AI and machine learning (ML) – but only while these technologies remained largely theoretical.
 As soon as they became practical in the real world, and then commodifiable into products, the marketers stepped in.

 Widespread overuse of the terms AI/ML in marketing have managed to thoroughly confuse the meanings of these words.
-You might think of this as a relatively minor issue – until you realize that it’s been at the core of some thoroughly deceptive practices.
+You might think of this as a relatively minor issue – until you realize that it’s been at the core of some deceptive practices.
 Research by The Verge has shown that up to 40 percent of European startups claiming to use AI are actually lying or exaggerating their capabilities.

-In short, if you don’t know what AI/ML are, or what the difference is between them, then you’re that much more likely to be sold a bill of goods when you’re shopping for a product based on those technologies.
+In short, if you don’t know what AI/ML are, or what the difference is between them, then you’re that much more likely to be sold a bill of goods when you’re shopping for a product based on these technologies.

 What is Artificial Intelligence?